Ayyush30/linux-log-analysis-automation-siem/README.md

 - SIEM-based investigation and visualization using Splunk Enterprise

-The dataset used for this project was obtained from LogHub.
+The dataset used for this project was obtained from Linux authentication logs (LogHub).

 ## 🔍 Project Breakdown: